M-Media-Group/le-chat/README.md

 ## 🔥 Why Not Chatify?

-Unlike [Chatify](https://github.com/munafio/chatify), Laravel Chat **does not limit messages to one sender and one recipient**.
+Unlike [Chatify](https://github.com/munafio/chatify), Le Chat **does not limit messages to one sender and one recipient**.
 This package supports:

 * Multi-participant chatrooms
 * Flexible polymorphic model support